geerlingguy/ansible-role-jenkins/README.md

       - sonar
       - ssh

 Jenkins plugins to be installed automatically during provisioning.
 You can always install more plugins via the Jenkins UI at a later time, but this is helpful in getting things up and running more quickly.
+New plugins are automatically installed in the latest version.

+    jenkins_update_plugins: False

+By default, no previously installed plugins will be updated.
+If you however want all previously installed plugins to be updated to their latest version, set the `jenkins_update_plugins` variable to `True`.
+You can also turn on plugin updating ad-hoc for an `ansible-playbook` call on the command line, by specifying `--extra-vars jenkins_update_plugins=True`.

     # For RedHat/CentOS (role default):
     jenkins_repo_url: http://pkg.jenkins-ci.org/redhat/jenkins.repo